Savoring is one of the best ways to make happiness come back and last long.

-Regardless of your current level of gratitude, we can cultivate this quality through maintaining gratitude journals, writing thank-you notes, and expressing appreciation verbally.
+Regardless of your current level of gratitude, we can cultivate this quality by maintaining gratitude journals, writing thank-you notes, and expressing appreciation verbally.

-We could also do it through gift-giving, making lists of your possessions, abilities, and capabilities, opportunities, social connections, even the level of autonomy you may enjoy in your daily tasks and occupation.
+We could also do it through gift-giving, making lists of our possessions, abilities, and capabilities, opportunities, social connections, even the level of autonomy we may enjoy in our daily tasks and occupation.